vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

     ${PACKAGE_FQN}`.
 * `${NS}` is the namespace the package can be located in.
 It also will determine where the `PackageInstall` Kubernetes object is placed.
+  * When Packages are available globally, they will be available in every namespace.
-  * This does not determine which namespace(s) the software will run in.
+  * **This does not determine which namespace(s) the software will run in.**

 At the point of install, there are multiple objects that may exist in different Kubernetes namespaces.
 The breakdown of how objects end up in different namespaces is as